sveltejs/kit/documentation/docs/01-web-standards.md

 SvelteKit uses [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/fetch) for getting data from the network.
 It's available in [hooks](/docs/hooks) and [endpoints](/docs/routing#endpoints) as well as in the browser.

 > A special version of `fetch` is available in [`load`](/docs/loading) functions for accessing data directly from endpoints while preserving credentials.
+(To make credentialled fetches in server-side code outside `load`, you must explicitly pass `cookie` and/or `authorization` headers.)

 Besides `fetch` itself, the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) includes the following interfaces: